MrMarble/home-ops/README.md

 ### Persistent Volume

-I'm in the process of deploying my cluster, currently the only storage option is localy on each node.
+Currently the only storage option is locally on each node with longhorn.

 ---